 Machine learning (ML) offers a unique opportunity to overcome these computational limitations.
 Using traditional ML algorithms, a model can be trained on a large grid of simulations to learn the mapping between inputs and outputs.
 This approach has been proven effective in the context of planetary collisions.
-For example, \cite{Cambioni2019} compare classification and regression performance across multiple algorithms.
-This work was extended to predict core mass-fractions \citep{Cambioni2021} and orbital parameters \citep{Emsenhuber2020}.
-Recently, \cite{Seoane2025} and \cite{Rose+25} have applied similar techniques in the context of stellar collisions, with the former using an older grid of stellar collision SPH simulations presented in \cite{Freitag2005} and the latter using a new grid of equal-mass but higher-resolution collision calculations.
+For example, \cite{Cambioni2019} compared classification and regression performance across multiple algorithms.
+This work was extended to predict core mass fractions \citep{Cambioni2021} and orbital parameters \citep{Emsenhuber2020}.
+Recently, \cite{Seoane2025} and \cite{Rose+25} applied similar techniques in the context of stellar collisions, with the former using an older grid of stellar collision SPH simulations presented in \cite{Freitag2005} and the latter using a new grid of equal-mass but higher-resolution collision calculations.

 For this study, we compute a comprehensive new grid of SPH results for stellar collisions, spanning wide ranges of ages, stellar masses, pericenter distances, and relative velocities.
 We improve upon the SPH simulations presented in \cite{Freitag2005} by using accurate \texttt{MESA} stellar profiles and exploring the effects of stellar age on collision outcomes.
 Following the methodology of \cite{Cambioni2019}, we compare the performance of multiple ML algorithms on both classification and regression tasks.
 The classification task predicts the number of surviving stars, while the regression task estimates their final masses.